mtrimpe/authzen/api/authorization-api-1_0.md

 : REQUIRED.
 A `string` value containing the unique identifier of the Resource, scoped to the `type`.

 `properties`:
 : OPTIONAL.
-A JSON object containing any number of key-value pairs, which can be used to express additional properties of a Resource.
+A JSON object which can be used to express additional properties of a Resource.

+### Resource properties {#resource-properties}

+Similarly to the Subject properties, the PEP can also provide attributes for the Resource in the properties field.

+Such attributes can include, but are not limited to, attributes of the resource used in access evaluations or metadata about the resource.

-### Examples (non-normative)
+### Examples (non-normative) {#resource-examples}

 The following is a non-normative example of a Resource with a `type` and a simple `id`: